CosmWasm/sylvia-book/src/basics/state.md

 cw-storage-plus = "1.1.0"
 ```

-Now add the state as a field in your contract and instantiate it in the `new` method.
+Now add state as a field in your contract and instantiate it in the `new` function (constructor):

 ```rust,noplayground
 use cosmwasm_std::{Response, StdResult};